-Whilst Tai groups had probably been gradually infiltrating southwards into what is now northern Vietnam, Laos and Thailand for several centuries from their homeland in Southern China the migration of Tai groups into Southeast Asia was hastened during the late 12th and 13th centuries as the Mongol armies under Genghis Khan & Kublai Khan also extended their empire southwards.
-Ethnic Tai clans and tribes who would consolidate into Siamese, Northern Thai, Lao, Shan, Tai Lu etc migrated initially down the valleys of the Mekong, Salween, and subsequently Nan, Ping and ultimately Chao Phraya whilst others that became known as White, Black & Red Tai migrated to the southwest down the Red and Black River valleys of Vietnam.
+Whilst Tai groups had probably been gradually infiltrating southwards into what is now northern Vietnam, Laos and Thailand for several centuries from their homeland in Southern China the migration of Tai groups into Southeast Asia was hastened during the late 12th- and 13th-centuries as the Mongol armies under Genghis Khan and Kublai Khan extended their empire southwards.
+Ethnic Tai clans and tribes who would consolidate into Siamese, Northern Thai, Lao, Shan, Tai Lu etc migrated initially down the valleys of the Mekong, Salween, and subsequently, Nan, Ping and ultimately Chao Phraya rivers whilst others, that became known as White, Black & Red Tai, migrated southeastwards down the Red and Black River valleys of Vietnam.

 The former groups seem to have had a far easier task in colonizing the new lands and assimilating the local peoples.
-Though the Shan got somewhat stuck in the hills with the powerful Burmese civilization flourishing in the distant lowlands, the Thais and Laos advanced rapidly southwards.
+Although the Shan got somewhat stuck in the hills with the powerful Burmese civilization flourishing in the distant lowlands, migrants in what would become Thailand and Laos advanced rapidly southwards.

-Note historians concur that this was a process of assimilation rather than conquest; – one of the major problems faced by early Southeast Asian civilizations was under-population.
-The last thing you wanted to do as you moved into new lands was kill the inhabitants – you wanted to conscript them into your army and put them to work in your rice fields!
+Note historians concur that this was a process of assimilation rather than conquest as one of the major problems faced by early Southeast Asian civilizations was under-population.
+The last thing you wanted to do as you moved into new lands was to kill all the inhabitants.
+You wanted to conscript them into your army and put them to work in your rice fields!

 Mengrai’s progress south was thus a move into more densely populated valleys and out of the sparsely inhabited mountains.

-A similar status is reserved for the Tais remaining in China’s Yunnan where they still inhabit a wide swathe of the southern reaches of the Province – particularly the Xishuangpanna (Sipsongpanna in Thai), region around Jinghong, (translates as the ‘12,000 ricefields’), and also interesting to note that, whilst they are known by the Chinese as Dai, the Vietnamese were known as Dai Viet and indeed some ethnologists claim that 2,000 years or so ago there would have been very little difference between Thais and Vietnamese – 2 tribal groups who migrated south from the same part of Southern China.
+A similar status is reserved for the Tais remaining in China’s Yunnan where they still inhabit a wide swathe of the southern reaches of the Province – particularly the Xishuangbanna (Sipsongpanna in Thai), region around Jinghong, (translates as the ‘12,000 ricefields’), and also interesting to note that whilst they are known by the Chinese as Dai, the Vietnamese were known as Dai Viet and indeed some ethnologists claim that 2,000 years or so ago there would have been very little difference between Thais and Vietnamese – 2 tribal groups who migrated south from the same part of Southern China.
 (The Vietnamese language, however, is classified as belonging to the Mon-Khmer rather than Tai-Kadai linguistic family.)